andrevidela/Research-report/Thesis/index.md

 In this section I will present the results obtained from the compiler optimisation.
 The methodology and the nature of the benchmarks is explained in the “Benchmarks & methodology” section.

-Out first test suite runs the benchmark on our 3 fibonacci variants.
+Out first test suite runs the benchmark on our 3 fibonacci variants and out list mapping.
 As a refresher they are as follow:

 - The first one is implemented traditionally, carrying at all times 2 Ints representing the last 2 fibonacci numbers and computing the next one
 - Second one boxes those Ints into a datatype that will be allocated every time it is changed